 “You will eat your meals in the canteen.
-To get there, you exit the way we came in, and take a right.
-It’s the big building in the center of the adjacent compound.
-To the right of the exit.”
+To get there, you exit this building the way we came in, and take a right.
+The canteen is the big building in the center of the adjacent compound.
+You can’t miss it.”

 Jung-Ho pointed to the clock, an old mechanical type, above the door.

 “Dinner is served between six o’clock and six-thirty.
 Would you like me to come back at dinnertime to show you the way?”